 Training and qualifications

-- Specific training isn’t required, but if you have a nanny or medical qualification or some teacher-training it will make you more attractive to parents and agencies.
+- Specific training isn’t required, but if you have a nanny, medical qualification or some teacher-training it will make you more attractive to parents and agencies and help you to make money as a babysitter.

 - The Council for Awards in Care, Health and Education (CACHE) has a range of childcare qualifications on offer, from entry level to level 5.
 You can enrol on the CACHE Entry Level (3) Award and Certificate in Caring for a Child / Children from the age of just 14.